 1).
 There is a round wire retaining ring that is missing.
 It is installed in a groove on the steering shaft and is located 3.4 inches from the steering wheel end of the shaft.
 That ring is GM #5694191 and is available through GM dealers, numerous Corvette suppliers, or at salvage yards.
 It has been added to the above drawing.
-You will be able to see it once you remove the upper bearing housing.
-It actually preloads the inner race of that upper bearing.

 2).
-The 1967 Chassis Service Manual does not show the campaign parts for the lower bearing.
+The 1967 Chassis Service Manual does not show the Late 1967 parts for the lower bearing.
 The proper clamp, bolt, & nut as well as the bearing package have been added to this blowup.

 3).
 The lower bearing package shown in the 1968 Chassis Service Manual blowup is not correct.
-An additional spring, spring seat, washer, and collar have been added as well.4).
-There is a collar permanently pressed on the lower steering shaft.
-It prevents the steering shaft from coming out of the column from the steering wheel end.
+An additional spring, spring seat, washer, and collar have been added as well.